How to Make Financial Transactions as Anonymous as Possible

 Why Would Someone Want Privacy?

 There are several reasons why you might want to keep your accounts private.

 Some people feel that public exposure sours the charitable aspect of giving.
 These people may choose to keep donations anonymous.
 You might also prefer to make some kinds of payments without others seeing where you spend your money—whether you’re buying things for yourself or paying expenses for somebody else.

 If you have significant assets, you might not want to broadcast that fact.
 It could make yourself a target for lawsuits, or you could find yourself fending off con-artists and old "friends" looking for financial help.
 Some people have complicated relationships with extended family, and they would prefer to keep their finances to themself.
 Finally, while extraordinarily rare, kidnapping and ransom situations do occur.

 Perhaps you’re less concerned about your privacy and more concerned about somebody else’s.
 If you want your assets to pass to a person or organization without the whole world knowing about it (and avoid probate), you need to make arrangements ahead of time.

 Is Complete Anonymity Possible?

 Keeping your information private requires a continuous, conscious effort.
-It's not terribly difficult to keep your name out of the spotlight, but it's difficult to be invisible.
+By putting in the work, you will likely be able to keep your name out of the spotlight, but it's difficult to be completely invisible.